-Find alternative ways of showing affection: One of my favorite ways of showing affection to Sprout is picking him up and giving him a big, tight hug.
-With that no longer an option, I switched to kneeling down and hugging him at his level.
-Along with being better for my back, it also showed him more respect by me coming down to his level.
-I would also invite him to hug me while I was sitting down on the couch or a chair.
+One of my favorite ways to show affection to Sprout is to pick him up and give him a big, tight hug.
+As that wasn’t an option, I switched to kneeling down and hugging him at his level.
+Along with being better for my back, coming down to his level also helped me show him more respect.
+When I was sitting in a couch or chair, I would also invite him to hug me.
 Despite all that, the first thing I did as soon as the doctor lifted my restrictions was swoop him up into my arms.

 Losing that advantage was surprisingly hard to get used to.
 With the restrictions, if he was lying the floor and I needed him to wash his hands, I – gasp – had to talk him into it.
 Anyone who has ever reasoned with a toddler knows how brain-twisting that can be.
 Since he doesn’t care much about logic, I often threw in some additional motivation.
 Instead of bribing him with stickers, food, or toys, I offered more non-materialistic joys.
 He particularly likes “walking on mommy’s feet,” where he stands on my feet while I walk wherever we need to go.
 I also leveraged singing and squirting his bath toys on him.
 Other times I reminded him of future pleasures, like eating pasta for dinner or reading whatever book he’s currently obsessed with at bedtime.

 One of the standard things I picked Sprout up for was putting him in his car seat.
-Fortunately around this time, he started being able to climb in by himself.
+Around this time, he started being able to climb in by himself.
 I needed to provide a boost, it took ages, and the seat of the car was always caked in dirt, but it meant that I could bring Sprout places by myself instead of relying on Chris.
 (Like the nature playground at Constitution Gardens Park).

-Be willing to ask for help: Unfortunately, there were some tasks that neither Sprout or I could do, such as putting him in his crib.
+Unfortunately, there were some tasks that neither Sprout or I could do, such as getting him in his crib.
 Here, I just had to suck up my pride and call in Chris.
-He was always willing to help, knowing that I deeply wished I could do it myself.
+He was always willing to help.

-The final step of bedtime used to be Sprout’s and my special time together.
-But because I couldn’t put Sprout in his crib, Chris needed to become part of it.
-So he joined our little conversation about our favorite parts of the day.
+The final step of bedtime used to be my and Sprout’s special time together.
+But because I couldn’t put Sprout in his crib, we needed to include Chris.
+So he joined the daily discussion about our favorite parts of the day.
 As it turned out, he added more than just a strong pair of arms – he contributed a key part of the conversation.
-Around then, we started reviewing what Sprout did well that day, which Chris can talk about much more comprehensively than I can.
+Around then, we started talking about what Sprout did well that day, which Chris can talk about much better than I can.